 Your first solo flight is a big achievement.
 Because you are flying by yourself, your instructor will first ensure you can safely and consistently control and land the airplane.
 Most students are ready to solo after 15-20 hours of flight instruction.
 Your mileage may vary- if weeks go by between lessons, it will take more flight time to be ready.

 After you solo your training will shift to Cross-Country work - flights to airports more than 50 miles away.
 At first you'll do these lessons with your instructor, practicing your navigation skills.
 After a few lesson you will practice these flights by yourself.

 You will continue to hone your skills with local solo flights.
 You will also practice flying at night with your instructor.
 Pretty soon your training will wrap up with checkride prep flights- a few lessons where you'll practice all the maneuvers on the Practical Test (the "checkride").
-Your instructor will make sure all the Private Pilot License requirements for flight time and skills are met.
-If you haven't taken your Private Pilot Written Test yet, you'll need to get it done in order to qualify for the Practical Test.
+Your instructor will make sure all the Private Pilot Certificate requirements for flight time and skills are met.
+If you haven't taken your Private Pilot Knowledge Test yet, you'll need to get it done in order to qualify for the Practical Test.

 After all your training is complete, you'll take the Private Pilot Practical Test.
-You'll meet with a Designated Examiner, who will first give you an oral exam to ensure you understand the knowledge requirements of the license.
+You'll meet with a Designated Examiner, who will first give you an oral exam to ensure you understand the knowledge requirements of the certificate.
 Then you'll fly with the Examiner, demonstrating the maneuvers you've learned in training.
-At the successful completion of the flight, the Examiner will issue you a Private Pilot License.
+At the successful completion of the flight, the Examiner will issue you a Private Pilot Certificate.
 Congratulations!